Decay

 Downy birch (Betula pubescens) and silver birch (B. pendula) are both widespread and common in Europe, in the Caucasus, and eastwards across Siberia to the Pacific, and silver birch is also found in China and Japan.
 The name birch is derived from Proto-Germanic berko, in all probability rooted in Sanskrit bhurja, the name of a species of birch.

-Downy birch and silver birch are described in depth on the page Plants: Ancient and huge trees.
+Both species are described on the page Plants: Ancient and huge trees.

 Decayed birch with birch polypores (Piptoporus betulinus), central Jutland, Denmark.
 This fungus often attacks live birch trees, over time killing them.
 (Photo copyright © by Kaj Halberg)